OWASP/CheatSheetSeries/cheatsheets/Kubernetes_Security_Cheat_Sheet.md

 Container runtimes typically are permitted to make direct calls to the host kernel then the kernel interacts with hardware and devices to respond to the request.
 Cgroups and namespaces exist to give containers a certain amount of isolation but the still kernel presents a large attack surface area.
 Often times in multi-tenant and highly untrusted clusters an additional layer of sandboxing is required to ensure container breakout and kernel exploits are not present.
 Below we will explore a few OSS technologies that help further isolate running containers from the host kernel:

 - Kata Containers: Kata Containers is OSS project that uses stripped-down VMs to keep the resource footprint minimal and maximize performance to ultimately isolate containers further.
 - gVisor : gVisor is a more lightweight than a VM (even stripped down). gVisor is its own independent kernel written in Go to sit in the middle of a container and the host kernel.
-Strong sandbox. gVisor supports ~70% of the linux system calls from the container but ONLY users about 20 system calls to the host kernel.
+Strong sandbox. gVisor supports ~70% of the linux system calls from the container but ONLY uses about 20 system calls to the host kernel.
 - Firecracker: Firecracker super lightweight VM that runs in user space.
 Locked down by seccomp, cgroup and namespace policies so system calls are very limited.
 Firecracker is built with security in mind but may not support all Kubernetes or container runtime deployments.

 ### Preventing containers from loading unwanted kernel modules